LastMinute-Labs/pahana-edu/README.md

 ---

-**Note**: This project is part of the ICBT CIS6003 module coursework for developing a billing system for educational institutions.
+**Note**: This project is a web-based billing system for Pahana Edu Bookshop in Colombo City, developed as part of the ICBT CIS6003 module coursework to replace manual customer account management with an efficient computerized system.